GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

     applications.

--   **Multiple Formats**: Multiple `rlink` or `base64` fields allow a portable network graphic (PNG) version of an image may be provided for presentation by a web application, and a more detailed portable document format (PDF) version of the same image for download by users.
+-   **Multiple Formats**: Multiple `rlink` or `base64` fields allow a portable network graphic (PNG) version of an image to be provided for presentation by a web application, and a more detailed portable document format (PDF) version of the same image for download by users.